-#itmustbeNOW is our call-to-urgent-action, our trumpet call, our rallying cry!
+itmustbeNOW is our call-to-urgent-action, our trumpet call, our rallying cry!

-We have only one planet and it is our home.
+We are entrusted to protect and safeguard our natural heritage for future generations, and so far, we are failing at it.
 How we treat our world and each other reflect our values and humanity, our consciousness and intelligence, and ultimately it will determine our survival.

 It must be NOW!